Top Gift Card Statistics In 2025 (Market Data & Trends)

 Amazon gift cards case study

-Amazon’s gift card program is highly popular due to its versatility.
+Amazon's gift card program is highly popular due to its versatility.
 The highly sought-after Amazon gift card has a monthly search volume of 246,000, making it the most popular choice.
-Customers can use these gift cards to purchase a wide range of products, from books to electronics.
+Customers can use these gift cards to purchase a wide range of products, from books to electronics, and even everyday essentials.
+Since a large share of shoppers buy groceries through Amazon, Amazon Fresh coupons also come into play for those routine purchases,

 Amazon frequently runs promotions where customers get bonus credits for purchasing gift cards, enhancing the program’s appeal.
 Their digital gift card option also allows for instant delivery, which is a significant draw for last-minute shoppers.